laravel-ja/ja-docs-10.x/original-en/upgrade.md

 **Likelihood Of Impact: Medium**

 Redis [cache tag](/docs/{{version}}/cache#cache-tags) support has been rewritten for better performance and storage efficiency.
-In previously releases of Laravel, stale cache tags would accumulate in the cache when using Redis as your application's cache driver.
+In previous releases of Laravel, stale cache tags would accumulate in the cache when using Redis as your application's cache driver.

 However, to properly prune stale cache tag entries, Laravel's new `cache:prune-stale-tags` Artisan command should be [scheduled](/docs/{{version}}/scheduling) in your application's `App\Console\Kernel` class: